aandre6891/databases/music_library/Albums_Model_and_Repository_Class_design.md

 # Model class
 # (in lib/student.rb)

-class Artists
+class Albums

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :genre end
+  attr_accessor :id, :title, :release_year, :artist_id
+end

 # The keyword attr_accessor is a special Ruby feature